Vrije Universiteit Amsterdam

 VU offers a Buddy Programme that connects exchange students with local Dutch students who can introduce you to the Dutch way of life.
 Once students are accepted to VU on exchange, they will be sent more information about how to apply for the Buddy Programme.
 Students wishing to particpiate in the buddy program are expected to be involved in the process before and during their time in Amsterdam.
 Outside of the buddy programme, students can partake in independent travel in and around the Netherlands.

 Per university policy, all USC students will be charged for emergency medical, evacuation and repatriation insurance of for their time abroad.
 Students will be enrolled in this insurance by the education abroad office prior to their departure.
 Contact the Education Abroad Office for more details.

 Exchange students can apply for student housing through the central VU International Office.
 A handling fee of €250 per semester is required for this service.
 Students will be informed about the procedure after uploading their application package.
 Housing cannot be guaranteed and is limited.
 Students wishing to study at VU and find housing through the International Office must prepare well in advance and be flexible as housing in Amsterdam is limited.
 Students can also choose to find housing independently.
 Students housing can only be rented for the full period (semester or a year).

 VU offers international students Arrival and Introduction days before the start of each academic semester.
-The programme consists of social activities, information about registration at the municipality, sports and cultural facilities for students, ICT, opening a bank account, etc. Students are most strongly advised to attend this orientation programme.
+The orientation consists of social activities, information about registration at the municipality, sports and cultural facilities for students, ICT, opening a bank account, etc. Students are strongly advised to attend this orientation programme.

-VU will apply for a visa and/or a residence permit on behalf of the exchange student.
-However, students will need to upload required dociments to your VU account prior to the start of the semester.
+VU will apply for a visa and/or a residence permit on behalf of exchange students who are U.S. and E.U. citizens .
+However, students will need to upload required documents to your VU account prior to the start of the semester.
 More information on what to upload and when will be given to students after they have been accepted by VU.
 Students must pay a €275 fee to the Dutch Immigration Services for their visa.